Choosing the right ventilation system for your loft conversion

 A well-insulated loft should still "breathe."
 Airtightness helps retain heat, but ventilation ensures moist, stale air is removed.
 Roof vents, eaves vents, and extractor fans allow airflow without compromising thermal performance, helping your loft remain warm, dry, and breathable.

-Common ventilation problems with your loft and how to avoid them
+Common loft ventilation problems and how to fix them.

 Even well-built loft conversions can run into ventilation issues if the system isn’t carefully planned.
 Below are the most common problems, along with how to avoid them.